Warning: You are reading an outdated version of this guide. Unless you're here for a specific reason, you probably want the updated version instead.

 Here’s what should happen (the first few steps are the same as in the dev-side Git setup article):

-• Git on your dev machine recognizes which SSH key to use to connect to the server, and prompts you for the key’s password, if needed.
+Git on your dev machine recognizes which SSH key to use to connect to the server, and prompts you for the key’s password, if needed.

-• Your app is pushed to the server-side Git repo (SSH into the server and check the contents of /home/laravel/repo/laravel-project.git).
+Your app is pushed to the server-side Git repo (SSH into the server and check the contents of /home/laravel/repo/laravel-project.git

-• The post-receive script creates a new release directory, into which it copies the latest version of your app.
 The script then runs through each of the deployment steps covered in this article—you should be able to follow along as the script’s standard output appears in your SSH session; obviously, you want each deployment step to complete successfully.

-• Immediately after the post-receive script completes, your latest app release should be live, and you should be able to SSH into your server and confirm the latest release directory is present.
+script completes, your latest app release should be live, and you should be able to SSH into your server and confirm the latest release directory is present.

 Disclaimer: there are, of course, a million things that could go wrong, and it’s best to manually inspect and try to understand any error messages (which are often helpful) and adjust accordingly.